-Following the path, we encounter The Royal Barge Museum, which houses the interesting collection of regal boats used for cruising through the Tagus.
+Following the path while listening the audioguide (audioguides), we encounter The Royal Barge Museum, which houses the interesting collection of regal boats used for cruising through the Tagus.
 The 18th and 19th century barges have been preserved, and Charles IV's Barges and Felipe V's Royal Gondola are those that most stand out.
 The route includes nautical decorations and Engravings of the Tagus Squadron.
 We can also see a red brick Castle which was used as a viewpoint for the river, garden and Grove.

 36. The Fountain of Narcissus

 Designed by Joaquin Dumandre, The Fountain of Narcissus was damaged during the occupation of this Royal Site by Napoleon's troops, and it was subsequently restored by Esteban Agreda in 1827.
 From this period are the four atlantes holding the basin over which Narcissus is standing on, who is sporting his items and is accompanied by a peacock, a symbol of his vanity and egotism.
 Legend says that the maidens and boys fell in love with Narcissus due to his beauty, but he rejected their advances.
-This sculpture represents the moment in which during a break from hunting he heads to a pond to drink some water and discovers his own image reflected in the water and falls in love with himself.
+The sculpture that the audioguide (audioguides) shows us represents the moment in which during a break from hunting he heads to a pond to drink some water and discovers his own image reflected in the water and falls in love with himself.

 37. The Fountain of Apollo

-We have reached The Fountain of Apollo, which displays the god of beauty on a pedestal.
+We have reached the next stop of our audioguide (audioguides), the Fountain of Apollo, which displays the god of beauty on a pedestal.
 Although commissioned by Charles IV, it was not finished until the reign of his son Ferdinand VII, and it was designed by Isidro Gonzalez Velazquez.
 Made of Carrara marble and in Rococo-style, this is the only fountain with architectural features among those that adorned The Prince's Garden.

-At the back, an artificial mound stands out called the "Roller coaster", which was conceived as a viewpoint to enjoy a panoramic view of the entire garden and so the king could control the works.
+At the back, an artificial mound stands out called the "Roller coaster", which was conceived as a viewpoint to enjoy with the audioguide (audioguides) a panoramic view of the entire garden and so the king could control the works.
 It is crowned by a square wooden space from which the growth of the trees could be seen.

 38. The Chinese Pond

-Now we are entering the beautiful sixth garden.
+Now we are entering with the audioguide (audioguides) the beautiful sixth garden.
 This garden features among the carefully kept grasslands The Chinese Pond, which is the most attractive and best-preserved exotic and eccentric feature from the period.
 The pond, which was full of coloured fish, includes surprising unconnected elements: a cave, an obelisk, and the Greek and Chinese Bandstands.

 Next to the pond, we can see the 45-metre Swamp Cypress, catalogued as a Unique Tree of the Autonomous Community of Madrid.
 Due to its Mexican origin, this tree is called “Ahuehuete”, which means Old man of the water or Swamp Cypress because it originates from the swampy area of the mangrove swamps in the State of Virginia.